UrfiFeru/veriff_test/README.md

 # Questions
 For the questions which needed to be answered, it is assumed that the statistics are required for both approved and declined statuses and not just only for the approved status.
 The answers are attached in the excel file veriff_test.xlsx

+# Feedback
+Reach me at arsalan-93@hotmail.com or urfi0071 on Skype for any feedback/questions